 Ali was born and raised in the St. Louis area.
 She struggled in high school and transferred to an alternative school where she was embraced by a caring team of teachers who changed her life and made her excited about learning again.
-She hopes to be able to give this gift to her students at CALO!
-After high school, she graduated with her Bachelor of Science in Chemistry with a Concentration in Biochemistry from Lindenwood University.
-In 2014, she moved to the Lake of the Ozarks where she worked as a water quality control chemist.
-She also married her high school sweetheart in 2014.
-They welcomed their first baby in 2015.
-She has two fur babies (Lady and Duke) whom she adores.
-In her free time, she enjoys being outdoors boating, fishing, and hunting here at the Lake.
+She hopes to be able to give this gift to her students at Calo!
+After high school, she attended Lindenwood University and graduated with her Bachelor of Science in Chemistry with a Concentration in Biochemistry.
+She is certified to teach science and math.
+In 2014, she moved to the Lake of the Ozarks where she worked as a water quality control chemist before coming to Calo in 2015.
+She is married to her high school sweetheart.
+They have two young daughters, Charlette and Sophie.
+She also has two fur babies (Lady and Duke).
+In her free time, she enjoys being outdoors- swimming, boating, and fishing here at the Lake.

 Paula Tyler, B.S